somepin/qal-handwire/readme.md

 <img src="img/qal.jpg" width="480">

+### Related Projects

+[QALBLE](https://github.com/somepin/qalble) - My next iteration of this project.
+Has a top mounted case design and a wireless PCB via the ItsyBitsy nRF52840 daughterboard.

+[Adalyn](https://github.com/MarvFPV/Adalyn/) - Aesthetic top mount design featuring a PCB with an integrated microcontroller, by MarvFPV and tominabox1.

 ## Project Structure

 `/design` - Fusion 360 and STEP files for modification.
 The timeline is a bit messy since this is my first Fusion 360 project.